mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/c. Hello World.md

 Congratulations!
 You've just written and executed your first Python program in the terminal.
 This is a simple but important step as you begin your journey into Python programming.

-### Writing "Hello, World" in an IDE (VSCode)
+## Writing "Hello, World" in an IDE (VSCode)

-Now that we've tried executing our first lines of code in the terminal, it's time for us to do the same thing in an Integrated Development Environment (IDE).
+Now that we've executed our first lines of code in the terminal, let's do the same thing using an Integrated Development Environment (IDE).
 We'll be using VSCode for this.

-If you haven't installed VS Code yet, you can follow this tutorial I wrote on how to install it:
+If you haven't installed VS Code yet, you can follow this tutorial I've prepared on how to install it:

 | Tutorial Link                                                     | Description                                        |
 | ----------------------------------------------------------------- | -------------------------------------------------- |
 | [🚀 Click Here](../../../Before%20You%20Start/2.%20Dev-Tools%20Setup%20Guide.md) | Setting Up Development Tools                      |
 | [⚙️ Click Here](../../../Before%20You%20Start/3.%20Workspace%20Setup%20Guide.md) | Setting Up Your Workspace in VSCode                |

-if you already have VSCode or any other IDEs installed then you can start following the below steps to write an run your code in a text editor.
+If you already have VSCode or any other IDE installed, you can proceed with the following steps to write and run your code in a text editor.

-Open VS Code and Create a new file by typing in this command in your VSCode Terminal, although it is easy to just click a button and create a new file, learning these simple commands will sure come in handy in future.
+Open VS Code and create a new file by typing the following command in your VSCode Terminal.
+Although it's easy to click a button to create a new file, learning these simple commands will be useful in the future.

-Type in the following command to in your VSCode Terminal to create a file

       code hello_World.py

 ![Create-new-file](../../../Assets/Python%20Tutorial/Basic%20Python%20Syntax/VSCode-CreatenewFile.png)

-Press Enter and a new python file named **Hello World.py** will open up on your VSCode but wont show up on the file tree on your left hand side of the screen. that is because the file isnt saved.
+Press Enter, and a new Python file named **hello_world.py** will open in your VSCode.
+It won't appear in the file tree on the left-hand side of the screen because the file isn't saved yet.

 ![File-Tree-Example1](../../../Assets/Python%20Tutorial/Basic%20Python%20Syntax/File-Tree-VSCode.png)

-Press `Ctrl + S` to save the newly created python file and it will show up on the file tree.
+Press `Ctrl + S` to save the newly created Python file, and it will now appear in the file tree.

 ![File-Tree-Example2](../../../Assets/Python%20Tutorial/Basic%20Python%20Syntax/File-Tree-VSCode2.png)

-Now you can start typing in you first lines of code in VSCode to print Hello World on your terminal. this kind of a program is called terminal programs/applications.
+You can now start typing your first lines of code in VSCode to print "Hello, World" in your terminal.
+This type of program is commonly known as a terminal program or application.

-generally in universities or college in first year they tend to teach the basics and they also teach terminal program creations.

-to lets start typing in our first line of code
+Let's start by typing our first line of code:

       print("Hello, World")

 ![Hello-World-Example1-VS](../../../Assets/Python%20Tutorial/Basic%20Python%20Syntax/Hello-World-VSCode.png)

-Once that is done, on your terminal type in `python` to invoke the interpreter and type in the file name `hello_World.py`
+Once that's done, go to your terminal and type `python` to invoke the Python interpreter.
+Then, type in the filename `hello_world.py` and press Enter

       python hello_world.py

-and click enter and it should display
+You should see:

       Hello World

 ![](../../../Assets/Python%20Tutorial/Basic%20Python%20Syntax/Hello-World-VSCode2.png)

-that is basically how easy it is to write and execute python codes in VSCode and in this tutorial we learnt how to write `Hello World` program in both Terminal Interpreter and in a text editor and learnt how to create a file and run python codes using terminal in vscode.
+That's how easy it is to write and execute Python code in VSCode.
+In this tutorial, we've learned how to create a "Hello, World" program in both the terminal interpreter and a text editor.
+We've also covered creating files and running Python code using the terminal in VSCode.

-in the next tutorial we will learn to write comments and how important it is to write comments and where and why and how to to write it properly.
+In the next tutorial, we'll learn about writing comments, their importance, where and why to use them, and how to write them properly.

 ## Page Navigation